yusuuf-dev/Minishell/readme.txt

 cuz found error on test minishell : ""

-change logic of c_split and rm_quotes_expand to handle this cases like bash :
+change logic of skip_quotes_split and rm_quotes_expand to handle this cases like bash :

 export a="test0               test1                  test2"
 echo $HOME$a$HOME"$a"$HOME